 In modern society, the relationships between many parents and their children have reached a deadlock; worse still, because many conflicts haven’t been resolved in time, there could even appear wide gaps between parents and children, which brings great pains to both sides.
-Once I was one of those miserable parents, and it was God’s words that bridged the gap between me and my son, making me know how to get along with him and build a new type of parent-child relationship.
+Once I was one of those miserable parents, and it was God’s words that bridged the gap between me and my son, making me know how to get along with him.

 My son was 26 years old now.
 Grown man though he was, the way he did things worried me a lot.
 One day, my son returned home and said to me: “Mom, I want to run a store together with my classmate.
 But I have no money.
 Could I use the property ownership certificate as collateral to get a bank loan?”
 On hearing this, I thought: It’s hard to do business now.
 Probably you will lose money; the risk is too high.
 Then I flatly refused him: “You’d better forget it right now.
 I won’t agree.
 It’s not easy to run a business.
 You’d better go to work steadily; in that case, there is no risk and you will live easy and free.”
 Hearing this, he lost his temper, saying: “What can I do on such a low salary?
 Every time I want to do something, you never support me, but always want me to do according to your wishes.
 I don’t want to see you again.”
 Then he left angrily.
 Looking at his receding figure, I thought: I’m your mother.
 I’ve crossed more bridges than you’ve done miles of walking.
 So I’m sure I won’t be wrong.
 I’m doing this just for your own good, and you’ll understand sooner or later.